 When done incorrectly, group activities often feels like a waste of time and be counterproductive.

-Find what motivates your team
+Find what motivates your staff

 But motivation comes in all shapes and sizes.